 You’ll be able to access all manner of TV, film and video through Google TV.
 Whether it’s through streaming services, US cable shows, catch-up TV, live sport and news, or online media like YouTube, Google TV will support it if you’re signed up to those services.

-And for truly cinematic audio, Dolby Atmos is available on the new Chromecast too — but as with Dolby Vision and HDR10, you’ll need to have high-quality equipment to experience it, so you’d need a speaker system that supports the technology.
+And for truly cinematic audio, Dolby Atmos is available on this Chromecast too — but as with Dolby Vision and HDR10, you’ll need to have high-quality equipment to experience it, so you’d need a speaker system that supports the technology.

-You can currently pre-order it from Google in three colour options — ‘snow’ white, ‘sky’ blue and ‘sunrise’ pink — for £59.99 with free delivery for the 15th or 16th October, which is also when it’s expected to hit the stores.
+You can currently order it from Google in three colour options — ‘snow’ white, ‘sky’ blue and ‘sunrise’ pink — at £34.99 for the HD version and £59.99 for the 4K variant.